franclocat/MessagingApp/README.md

 # MessagingApp
- Simple messaging app with the use of websocket
+ Simple messaging app with the use of websocket.